BillOfSaleNow

 Frequently Asked Questions

-What forms are needed to gift a car in Ohio?
+What forms do I need to gift a car in Ohio?

-Does a car gift need to be notarized in Ohio?
+Does federal gift tax apply to vehicle gifts in Ohio?

-Can I gift a car to a non-family member in Ohio?
+What happens if I misrepresent a car sale as a gift in Ohio?

 Trusted by private vehicle sellers nationwide